What you need to know about Academic Advising

 - Confidentiality concerning all personal and academic matters.

-Additional information regarding new student programs and PreDebut preparation can be found by clicking here.
+Additional information regarding New Student & Family Programs and preparation for Orientation, Advisement, and Registration can be found by clicking here.

 Additional information can be found in several places, including: